dusty-nv/jetson-inference/docs/depthnet.md

 <sup>Mono Depth</sup></s></p>

 # Mononocular Depth with DepthNet
-Depth sensing is useful for tasks such as mapping and obstacle detection, however it historically required a stereo camera or RGB-D camera.
+Depth sensing is useful for tasks such as mapping, navigation and obstacle detection, however it historically required a stereo camera or RGB-D camera.
 There are now DNNs that are able to infer relative depth from a single monocular image (aka mono depth).
-See the [FastDepth](https://arxiv.org/abs/1903.03273) paper for one approach to accomplishing this using Fully-Convolutional Networks (FCNs).
+See the [MIT FastDepth](https://arxiv.org/abs/1903.03273) paper for one such approach to accomplishing this using Fully-Convolutional Networks (FCNs).

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/depthnet-0.jpg">

-The `depthNet` object accepts a single monocular image as input, and outputs the depth image.
-The depth image is colorized for visualization, but the raw depth field is also available to use.  `depthNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#depthNet) and [C++](../c/depthNet.h).
+The `depthNet` object accepts a single color image as input, and outputs the depth map.
+The depth map is colorized for visualization, but the raw [depth field](#getting-the-raw-depth-field) is also accessible for directly accessing the depths.  `depthNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#depthNet) and [C++](../c/depthNet.h).

 As examples of using the `depthNet` class, we provide sample programs for C++ and Python: